-Two of Georgia’s most beautiful waterfalls, on one single trail, and on a 2.5-mile hike, round trip!
+Two of Georgia’s most beautiful waterfalls on one single trail.
+And just over two miles hike, round trip!
 The hike to Blue Hole Falls and High Shoals Falls is one extraordinary adventure.

-The High Shoals Falls Trail travels through a lush, mossy creek valley to one of the largest and most beautiful waterfalls in North Georgia.
+This hike follows the High Shoals Falls Trail through a lush, mossy creek valley to one of Georgia’s most beautiful waterfalls.
 And on the way, the hike passes some prime backpacking campsites, some of our favorites in North Georgia.
-And it visits the smaller yet equally beautiful Blue Hole Falls, a single-drop waterfall with a deep, turquoise pool below.
+And it visits the smaller yet equally beautiful Blue Hole Falls, a single-drop waterfall that cascades into a deep, turquoise pool.

-With abundant forest beauty and two gorgeous waterfalls, this trail has long ranked as one of our top 10 favorite waterfall hikes in Georgia.
+With abundant forest beauty and two gorgeous waterfalls, this trail long been one of our favorite waterfall hikes in Georgia.

 High Shoals Falls: the hike

-The hike departs a trailhead off the graveled Forest Road 283 north of Helen, GA (view maps and driving directions).
+The adventure begins at a trailhead off the graveled Forest Road 283 just south of Hiawassee, Georgia (view maps and driving directions).
 From the trailhead, the trail begins a steady descent through a forest of towering old-growth trees and gnarly-branched mountain laurel.
-The trail hangs a hard right at .2 miles, dropping and meandering through wide switchbacks as it descends.
+The trail hangs a hard right at just under a quarter-mile, meandering through wide switchbacks and following occasional green trail blazes.